maramara/maramara.github.io/_projects/aud.md

 ## Introduction

-dunnhumby Media tools help advertisers to grow Customer loyalty and enable retailers to monetise their owned media.
+dunnhumby Media tools help advertisers to grow Customer loyalty and enable retailers to monetise their own media.
-The retail media platform powered by Customer Data Science and includes many different offerings.
+The retail media platform is powered by customer data science which includes many different targeting capabilities.

 ## Problem space